KaiStarkk/abswatcher/README.md

 Linux users can use the `init` system which comes with their distribution to run the program at startup.

-Windows users can use [nssm](https://github.com/kirillkovalenko/nssm) to create a service that points to the compiled binary in `/dist`
+Windows users can use [nssm](https://github.com/kirillkovalenko/nssm) to create a service that points to the compiled binary in `/dist`.
+Note that nssm has the ability to set environment variables.